 In their well-groomed side yard, which sloped gently towards the two-lane country road, sat a brick, two-level grill.
 The wood was piled into the pit, lit aflame and burned until deep red in color.
 Then, when the temperature was just right, the halved chickens went on the grill.
 They were the best-tasting chickens I ever had—juicy and succulent, with a salty, crispy skin.
 Now, we all may not have a double-decker grill, but with this one tip on how to butterfly a chicken, you can have that juicy, succulent chicken that finger-licking dreams are made of.

 You see, when a whole chicken is put into the oven, (picture putting it in the oven as it is when you buy a whole chicken from the grocery store), the breasts (white meat) sit high on the body while the leg and thighs (dark meat) are tucked away.
 This means that the breast meat cooks too quickly which can result in perfectly dried out white meat chicken jerky.

-Find out more about Chef Nathan Lyon's new Clean Eating Academy Course, Clean Cooking & Nutrition: The World’s Healthiest Proteins & Advanced Vegetable Prep, launching March 2017!
+Find out more about Chef Nathan Lyon's Clean Eating Academy Course, Clean Cooking & Nutrition: The World’s Healthiest Proteins & Advanced Vegetable Prep.

 If only the chicken could be reconfigured for better roasting...

 A-ha!
 By butterflying the chicken, that is–laying the chicken flat, you ensure even cooking via a greater amount of surface area exposed to the heat which means – juicy white meat, properly cooked dark meat, and lots of crispy skin.